awslabs/aws-encryption-sdk-specification/changes/2020-06-09_wrapping-key-identifiers/change.md

 that identifies the grouping or categorization for the keyring that can fulfill this keyring's decryption contract.

-The provider ID SHOULD be equal to the key namespace.
+The provider ID MUST be a binary value and SHOULD be equal to a UTF-8 encoding of the key namespace.

 ### provider info